ckundo/sandy/README.md

 The ConEd outage feed is only updated every 15 minutes.
 Repeated polling won't get you new results.

-## Powered by the sandy gem

-* [NYC Power Status](http://nycpowerstatus.com/) - vizualizations of power outages by neighborhood in NYC

 ## Installation

 Add this line to your application's Gemfile: